 - EEG or electroencephalogram records the electrical activity in the brain using electrodes.
 This may help to identify certain issues, such as seizures.

-- Nerve conductions studies use electrodes over the skin to measure electrical signals transmitted from the brain or spinal cord to the muscles.
+- Nerve conduction studies (NCV) use electrodes over the skin to measure electrical signals transmitted from the brain or spinal cord to the muscles.

 - EMG or electromyography measures the electrical activity of the muscles.

-- Muscle biopsy helps to identify the structural abnormalities of the muscle tissue.
+- Muscle biopsy helps to identify the structural abnormalities of the muscle tissue, like muscle atrophy or muscle wasting.

 Treatment For Hypotonia In Babies